nbeaver/why-linux-is-better/readme.rst

 largely because of the influence of the
 International Telegraph and Telephone Consultative Committee (CCITT).

-    At the first meeting of ISO/TC97/SC2 in 1963 October 29-31, a resolu- tion was passed that the lower-case alphabet should be assigned to columns 6 and 7.
+    At the first meeting of ISO/TC97/SC2 in 1963 October 29-31, a resolution was passed that the lower-case alphabet should be assigned to columns 6 and 7.

     --- Ibid, p.
 246